Williamrai/BlckBusterDB/README.md

 <!--- 📝 `NOTE - PASTE PART 2 SNIPPET HERE:` Paste the README template for part 2 of this assignment here at the top.
 This will show a history of your development process, which users stories you completed and how your app looked and functioned at each step. --->

 ---
+## CinemaGo Part 2
+### Features
+- Latest Now Playing Movies
+- Superheroes Movie collection
+- Watch the trailer of the Movies
+- Overview of the movies

+### Challenges
+- Collection View Cell did not layout as I had wanted
+- Tap Gesture was not responding to the tap
+- variable were not being updated even after receiving value from API

+### Solutions
+- Had to learn some Math to layout the Collection View Cell
+- Interaction checkbox was not checked in ImageView which was why Tap Gesture was not responding
+- Variable was not updating because of the delay in getting data from the API, so had to use DispatchQueue.main.async to update the views in the main thread

+### Walkthrough

 ## CinemaGo Part 1
 <!---